 The partially flooded mud and shingle lagoons are perfect for the wading birds, gulls and waterfowl for which the island is renowned: avocets, Sandwich terns, pintails, curlews, plovers and the occasional spoonbill.
 Paths around the island link hides and observation screens giving spectacular views across the pools and pebble banks.

-Unfortunately the tidal surge last December did serious damage to Havergate’s sea walls, breaching and undermining them in several places.
+Unfortunately the tidal surge in 2013 did serious damage to Havergate’s sea walls, breaching and undermining them in several places.
 The good news, however, is that the lagoons were already saline and the seawater is not expected to cause any lasting environmental harm.

 One of the fears after the flooding was the impact it would have on the island’s hares.
 Seemingly tamer than their mainland cousins, the hares on Havergate are often seen nibbling nearby in the grass as you sit munching your sandwiches.
 Several were seen around the volunteer accommodation huts soon after the storm, so hopes are high for a full recovery.
 A special hare-watching weekend, with extra ferry trips, is already planned for April.